 Want to put our experience and expertise to work for you?
 Read on!

 What you pay, if anything, depends on if your title has been published with us or you have an established publications track record.
-We offer optional services from which you can design the package of services that you want.
+You can do it yourself (we provide a free Author's Guide to get you started).
+Or we offer optional services from which you can design the package of services that you want, such as: